Salisbury railway station, Adelaide: Services by platform

 A number of suburban trains heading towards Gawler cross to the southbound track at Salisbury, and use Platform 2 rather than the usual northbound Platform 1.
 This gives passengers more convenient cross-platform access to the bus stops and eliminates the need for alighting passengers to cross the rail tracks.
 Trains revert to their normal track on departure.

 A short siding north of the station was used to terminate and reverse several trains in the weekday peak-hours.
 From 27 April 2008, trains no longer terminate here with all services continuing to Gawler.
 It is the last remnant of the former branch line to Penfield.
 Currently, there is one service will terminate at Salisbury (07:51 from Adelaide, arriving Salisbury at 08:12), and using the short siding of branch line to Penfield and reverse back to Adelaide.

 Transport links

-Adelaide Metro operate 14 bus routes via Salisbury Interchange:
+Adelaide Metro operate many bus routes via Salisbury Interchange: